twnzl/nanium/README.md

 ### register an interceptor

 Set the property 'requestInterceptors' of the provider or consumer that is passed to the Nanium.addManager() function.
-It is an array of interceptor classes (need a parameterless constructor), so you can add multiple interceptors which are executed sequentially according to its order in the array.
+It is an array of interceptor classes (needing a parameterless constructor) or instances, so you can add multiple interceptors which are executed sequentially according to its order in the array.

 ```ts
 await Nanium.addManager(new NaniumConsumerBrowserHttp({